nabzz123/Python-Projects/Python Projects/README.md

 * We will assign a score from 1 to 4 to each Recency, Frequency and Monetary respectively.
 * 1 is the highest value, and 4 is the lowest value.
 * A final RFM score (Overall Value) is calculated simply by combining individual RFM score numbers.

+#### Customer Segments

+* 10.8 % Customers belongs to the Best Customer Category.
+* 10.1 % Customers belongs to the Bad/Lost Customer Category.
+* 9.4 % Customers belongs to the Loyal Customers Category.
+* 8.0 % Customers belongs to the Big Spender Category.
+* 4.8 % Customers belongs to the Lost Customers Category.
+* Less than 1 % Customers belongs to the Almost Lost Customers Category.
+* Approx 56 % Customers belongs to the Others Category.